 Social psychologist Robert Cialdini has examined hundreds of research studies about compliance and conformity to identify key items about human nature that will “move someone in your direction," and he has delineated six core principles of how to persuade others.

 He claims that good persuaders “strum strings that are inside all of us.”
-He says their goal to create attunement, a state of mind that is prepared for the moves that follow.
-For example, first ask people if they’re helpful, and then ask for their help.
+He says their goal is to create attunement, a state of mind that is prepared for the moves that follow.
+For example, one might first ask people if they’re helpful and then ask for their help.
 They will help because they want to be consistent with their self-assessment.

 Although Cialdini urges us to use these principles ethically, i.e., to educate and improve, it’s not difficult to see how someone with less lofty goals might exploit them.
 In fact, these points of attunement echo psychologist Robert Hare’s warnings in Without Conscience about predatory psychopaths.
 (I just spent five years writing with BTK Killer Dennis Rader, which yielded quite a lot of scary insights about predatory vigilance.)

 To protect yourself, you must understand how predators can use common human tendencies against you.
 The things that work to get us to agree or conform are the same things that make us targets.

 Let’s look at the six principles and consider how a predator views them:

 - Authority.
 We tend to view someone in a position of authority as having expertise or power, so we obey.
 Predators know what we expect, and they offer false credentials spiked with a strong dose of confidence.
 If they’re verbally adept, so much the better, because we view people who speak slightly faster than normal as being confident; we’re more likely to accept what they say without seeking proof.